 The game-changing capabilities enabled by ExpressPlex were highlighted in a webinar collaboration with the synthetic biology team from Octant Bio, a drug discovery company located in Emeryville, CA. Octant’s Henry Chan, PhD (Synthetic Biology Lead) and Bryan Jiang (Research Associate) discussed the application of ExpressPlex to OCTOPUS, the high-throughput plasmid sequencing platform that powers Octant’s therapeutic discovery platform.
 Watch the video to discover how ExpressPlex has dramatically improved OCTOPUS and accelerated their overall discovery process.

-In this video, we walk you through the single-step workflow to demonstrate the speed and simplicity of the auto-normalizing ExpressPlex technology.
+In this 5-minute video, we walk you through the single-step workflow to demonstrate the speed and simplicity of the auto-normalizing ExpressPlex technology.
 The ExpressPlex Library Prep Kit is an ideal solution for high-throughput multiplexed sample preparation for plasmid and amplicon sequencing.

 ExpressPlex demonstrates significantly higher levels of normalization compared to competitors, enabling a simplified workflow where individual normalization is no longer required to achieve more consistent read-depths across samples.